kologaming/site/privacy-policy/plinkolo/privacy-policy.md

 This Privacy Policy describes how your information is handled when you use the **Plinkolo iOS App** ("the App").

-## Information We Do Not Collect
+## Information We Collect

-We do **not collect**, store, or share any personal information or data from users.
+We, as the app developer, do **not directly collect**, store, or share any personal information or data from users.
 This includes:

 - No name, email address, or contact information
-- No device identifiers
+- No personally identifiable information
-- No usage data or analytics
+- No usage analytics from our servers

+However, please note:
+- **Third-party ad networks** may collect certain data when you watch rewarded video ads (see Advertising section below)
+- Basic **tournament data** (scores, rankings) may be processed to enable competitive features

+## Advertising

+The App includes **rewarded video advertisements** that you can choose to watch in exchange for in-game rewards.
+These ads are provided by third-party ad networks.

+### Third-Party Ad Networks

+When you choose to watch a rewarded video ad, third-party ad networks may collect certain information to serve relevant advertisements.
+This may include:

+- Device information (device type, operating system)
+- Ad interaction data (views, clicks)
-- No location data
+- Approximate location (based on IP address)
-- No cookies or tracking technologies

-## No Ads or Third-Party Services

-The App does **not include advertisements**, and it does **not integrate with third-party services** such as analytics, ad networks, or social media SDKs.
+We do not control the data collection practices of these third-party ad networks.
+We recommend reviewing their privacy policies for more information.

+## Tournament Features

+The App includes **tournament** and competitive features that allow you to compete with other players for rankings and rewards.
+Tournament participation is optional.

 ## Offline Gameplay

-The App is fully functional **offline** and does not require an internet connection to play.
+The App is fully functional **offline** for basic gameplay.
+However, an internet connection is required to participate in tournaments and watch rewarded video ads.

+## Age Restrictions

+The App is rated **18+** (17+ in some regions) and is intended for adult users only.
+The App is not directed at children under the age of 18.

 ## Children's Privacy

-The App is suitable for all ages and complies with the Children's Online Privacy Protection Act (COPPA).
-Since no personal data is collected, the App does not knowingly collect data from anyone, including children under 13.
+The App is rated **18+** and is **not intended for use by minors** under the age of 18.
+We do not knowingly collect personal information from children.

+Please note that third-party ad networks may collect certain data as described in the Advertising section above.
+Parents and guardians should be aware that the App contains simulated gambling mechanics and advertisements.

 ## Changes to This Policy